btrplace/migrations-UCC-15/README.md

 LogLevel quiet
 ```

-That's all, now you can save your new image using the [tgz-g5k tool](https://www.grid5000.fr/mediawiki/index.php/TGZ-G5K) for example:
+Be sure you configured SSH access from your account and that's all! you can now save your new image using the [tgz-g5k tool](https://www.grid5000.fr/mediawiki/index.php/TGZ-G5K), for example:

 ``` shell
 tgz-g5k > /tmp/custom_image.tgz